8 Common Web Design Mistakes to AvoidOctober 31, 2019 By Ashley Orndorff, aka Marketing Geek

 Mistake #3 – Misleading Content or Page Titles

 The titles of your website pages should clearly explain what someone should expect to find on the page.
 If your page has content about website design mistakes, for example, then the title of your page should clearly reflect that.
-Using misleading page titles, content, or design offers a poor user experience and doesn’t reflect well on your brand either.
+Using misleading page titles, content, or design offers a poor user experience, is one of the SEO mistakes to avoid, and doesn’t reflect well on your brand either.

 Mistake #4 – Poor Mobile Experience

 Not only are more people searching the web from their phones than ever before, but many search engines are now mobile-first.
 This means they evaluate websites based on their mobile experience first instead of the desktop experience.

 If you want to offer a good user experience on your website, you need to make sure it is designed and built to be both responsive and mobile-friendly.
 A poor mobile experience will do you no favors and is one of the biggest web mistakes to avoid.